lupyuen/lupyuen.github.io/src/pr.md

 - sometimes GitHub Actions will fail.
 Just re-run the failed jobs [(Like this)](https://lupyuen.github.io/images/pr-rerun.png)

 ## Regression Testing

+_Will our modified code break other parts of NuttX?_

+That's why it's good to run a __Regression Test__ (if possible) to be sure that other parts of NuttX aren't affected by our modified code.

+TODO

 - regression testing
 - (optional) logs, super helpful for debugging